sccn/labstreaminglayer/docs/info/intro.rst

   Stream Inlet
     A stream inlet is for receiving time series data from a single connected outlet.
-    Allows to retrieve samples from the :term:`stream` (in-order, with reliable (re-)transmission, optional type conversion and optional failure recovery).
+    Allows to retrieve samples from the :term:`Stream` (in-order, with reliable (re-)transmission, optional type conversion and optional failure recovery).
     Besides the samples, the :term:`Metadata` can be obtained (as XML blob or alternatively through a small built-in DOM interface).